DIY Guide to Building your own a Campervan Conversion

 This is a complete guide on how to convert a van into a campervan.
 It includes some DIY campervan conversion plans, a breakdown of the costs, and a breakdown on every step needed to make your campervan conversion dream come true!

 DIY Guide to Building Your Own Campervan Conversion

-Living in our very own campervan conversion was one of the most rewarding experiences we have had while traveling.
+Living in our very own campervan conversion was one of the most rewarding experiences we had in New Zealand.
 However, when we first had the idea to convert our own van into a livable campervan we had no idea where to start.

 The entire process seemed so complicated and despite reading some of the articles and guides online, we still couldn’t work it out.
 But, determined to build a beautiful campervan we just went for it and gave it a go.

 What we ended up with was a beautiful campervan we could call home and one we are both proud of.
 We learned so much along the way that we wanted to share it all with you.

 In this blog, we have described everything we did with as much detail as possible to take the guesswork and stress out of a campervan conversion.
 We also include things we would do differently if we ever do another campervan conversion (so you don’t make the same mistakes we did!)

 This is our DIY guide to building your own campervan conversion!

 *It is important to read the whole post before starting as some steps are half done midway through the DIY camper conversion and finished at the end.

 Step 1: Buying a Van